 What is Asbestos Support Central England?

 The Asbestos Support Project for the West Midlands region was established in 2007 by the West Midlands Hazards Trust.
-In 2020 the project became a registered charity, No 1186479.
+In 2017 the project name was changed to Asbestos Support Central England and in 2020 it became a registered charity, No 1186479.

 Asbestos Support Central England exists to

 - help and support anyone living in the region who is affected by asbestos related diseases

 - campaign for the strictest possible enforcement of regulations and legislation to protect current workers and communities